SuperOfficeDocs/crmscript/docs/api-reference/global-functions/getFavourites.md

 so.topic: reference
 ---

-# getFavourites
+# Integer[] getFavourites(String table)

-Returns an array containing the ids of all favourites in the given table.
+Returns an array containing the IDs of all favorites in the given table.

 ## Parameters

-- table: Name of table
+* table: Name of the table

-Returns: Integer array containing ids of favourites
+Returns: Integer array containing IDs of favorites